-Drag and drop the first split module onto the workspace.
-Connect this to the project columns module and set the ‘fraction of rows in the first output dataset’ field to 0.8 (80%).
-Set the “Stratified Split” option to True and set the stratification key column to all labels
+Now drag and drop the 'Split Data' module onto the workspace.
+Connect this to the output of the 'Edit metadata' module and set the ‘fraction of rows in the first output dataset’ field to 0.8 (80%).

+Set the 'Stratified Split' option to True and launch the column selector.
+Select with rules, and then set the dropdown boxes to 'Include' and 'all labels'.
+Click the checkbox to close the dialog to save changes.
+This step should appear as shown below: